mlammens/MAT-141/MAT-141-FA20-PLV-Syllabus.md

 I will assess your achievement of the learning objectives based on your performance on the following formative and summative assessments.
-In calculating your final score, I will drop the lowest quiz score and the lowest in-class analysis assignment score.
+In calculating your final score, I will drop the lowest quiz score and the lowest analysis review/write-up score.

-Quizzes - 10%
+Quizzes - 20%

-In-class analysis assignments - 20%
+R / `learnr` modules - 20%

+Analysis reviews/write-ups (Group work) - 10%

-Term project - 10%
+Term project - 15%

-Three exams - 60% (20% each)
+Three exams - 30% (10% each)

 The following is the **course grading scale**: